 - You can choose to take a joint surname which is a combination of both of your surnames.
 For instance, if Jane Citizen married John Smith you can take the surname Citizen-Smith or Smith-Citizen.
 It’s your choice whether to use a hyphen or space between the surnames and in which order the names should appear.

 - You can use a combination of your married and birth name.
 Professionally you may want to retain your birth name, especially if you have developed a reputation in your industry.
 You may choose to update your passport, driver’s licence and other accounts and membership to your spouse’s surname.

 - You can leave your name as is and take no action.

 Want an entirely different name?

-As an individual or a couple you may want to change your surname entirely, but if it is not one of the above options then you would need to change your name via Statutory Declaration.
-This process is managed via Births, Deaths and Marriages.
-If a couple decide they both want a new name, it is easiest for the husband to legally change his surname before the wedding, then after the wedding the bride can use the Wedding Certificate to change her surname.
+A couple could change their surname name to a different name entirely, but if it is not one of the above options then they would need to go through a legal name change process via the Registry of Births, Deaths and Marriages (BDM).
+If a couple decides they both want a new name, it is easiest for one spouse to legally change their surname before applying for a wedding licence, then after the wedding, the other spouse can use the official marriage certificate to take the other’s surname.

 Get your name change paperwork in just 10 minutes!
 It doesn’t matter if your wedding is still a month or two away, or maybe you’ve already been married for years.
 We provide ready to send forms, letters and emails.
 Just attach a copy of your marriage certificate, sign and send!